 Santa Fe is Mecca for hikers, skiers, snowshoers, mountain bikers, river rafters, fishing enthusiasts, horseback riders and people who love walking.
 In winters, you can ski the Rocky Mountains or ice skate in Hyde Memorial State Park.
 In summers, you can choose to hike or mountain bike or horseback ride in the 325 acres of mountain wilderness while enjoying the spectacular panoramic vistas and fields of wildflowers.

 Unfortunately, I didn’t have much time so I could only explore the ancient cliff dwellings and thousand-year-old Taos Pueblo Up North.
 The sweeping mountain and cliff views made the journey unforgettable.

 So these were my five reasons which make Santa Fe, “the City Different”.
 I am sure you’ll have many more.

 Santa Fe was love at first sight where I didn’t feel like an outsider.
 Santa Feans were eager to interact and share their city, traditions, and secrets.
 After visiting Santa Fe, I know why it routinely features in travel awards.
 It is truly “The City Different”.
 But let me warn you — just like me you may fall in love after just one visit and would want to return again and again.

 If this post inspired you to travel soon to Santa Fe soon, don’t forget to read Perfect Travel Guide for visiting Santa Fe in the USA.

-I was in Santa Fe on invitation of Tourism Santa Fe.
-All views expressed above are mine and based upon my experience and interactions during my stay at Santa Fe.
+I was in Santa Fe on the invitation of Tourism Santa Fe.
+All views expressed above are mine and based on my experience and interactions during my stay at Santa Fe.
 All pictures are either taken by me or provided by Tourism Santa Fe